TraderWilson/Project_1/README.md

 ```
 ### 3. **Data Exploration**
 * This section is dedicated to a thorough examination of the dataset, employing statistical analyses and visualizations to uncover the relationship with BTC and stocks, such as correlation, beta and Sharpe Ratio.
-* According to the correlation_matrix, beta and btc_sharpe_ratio, and using statistical analysis of returns, including volatility and average returns, we construct 5 portfolios to see how their performances are relative with BTC, which will be shown in part 5.
+* Based on the `correlation_matrix`, `beta`, and the `Sharpe Ratio`, we employ statistical analysis of returns, which includes examining volatility and average returns.
+Our objective is to construct five portfolios to evaluate their performances relative to BTC.
+The performance comparisons and detailed analyses of these portfolios will be presented in Part 5.
 ```python
 correlation_matrix['BTC'].hvplot.hist(bins = 100, xlabel = 'Correlation', title = "Distribution of Assets' Correlation with BTC")